Scottie Pippen Net Worth

 He also had endorsement deals with Ameritech Cellular TV, Frito-Lay, Visa, McDonald's, Right Guard, and Coca-Cola.

-Early Life: Scottie Pippen was born on September 25, 1965, in Hamburg, Arkansas.
+Early Life: Scotty Maurice Pippen was born on September 25, 1965, in Hamburg, Arkansas.
 He is the youngest of Ethel and Preston Pippen's 12 children.
 Pippen's mother was 6 feet tall and his father was 6 foot 1 inch.
-All of their children were tall, with Scottie being the tallest.
-His parents could not afford to send their other children to college.
-His father worked in a paper mill until a stroke paralyzed his right side, prevented him from walking, and affected his speech.
-Pippen played point guard for the Hamburg High School basketball team.
-He led his team to the state playoffs and earned all-conference honors as a senior.
+All of their children were tall, but Scottie was the tallest.
+Scottie's dad worked in a paper mill until a stroke paralyzed him on his right side.
+He lost the ability to walk and his speech was affected.
+Scottie led the Hamburg High School basketball team to the state playoffs.
+He was awarded all-conference honors his senior year.
+Pippen wasn't offered any scholarships to college.
+He started out playing for the University of Central Arkansas.
+Pippen was 6'1″ as a freshman walk-on.
+He had a growth spurt and ended up 6′ 8″ tall.
+In college, he had a per game average of 23.6 points, 10 rebounds, 4.3 assists and almosty 60% field goal shooting.

 Pippen was selected in the first round of the 1987 NBA Draft by the Seattle Supersonics.
-The Chicago Bulls were interested in Pippen but had didn't have a low enough pick to grab him, so the team orchestrated a trade with Seattle that sent Pippen to the Bulls in exchange for Olden Polynice and future draft picks.
+The Bulls were interested in him but their draft pick wasn't low enough to get them.
+The team arranged a trade with Seattle to get Pippen.

 Career: Scottie Pippen made his NBA debut on November 7, 1987, when the Chicago Bulls faced the Philadelphia 76ers as their first game of the season.
 He finished the game with 10 points, 2 steals, 4 assists, and 1 rebound in 23 minutes of play.
 The Bulls won their season-opening game 104–94.
 Pippen claimed the starting small forward position during the 1988 NBA Playoffs, helping the Jordan-led Bulls to reach the conference semifinals for the first time in over a decade.
 Pippen was an NBA All-Star selection for the first time in 1990.